Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Introduction

-Our hypothesis and findings on representation learning and OSR are closest to~\cite{dietterich2022familiarity} and~\cite{wang2024exploring}.
-However, we prove and analyze the feature diversity problem for OSR from different aspects.
-In~\cite{dietterich2022familiarity}, a familiarity hypothesis is proposed that the OSR methods succeed by detecting the absence of features learned from the inliers.
-In~\cite{wang2024exploring}, it is mathematically demonstrated that decreasing the conditional entropy of the model predictions given the representations can reduce open set risks under the framework of empirical risk minimization for classifiers trained using cross-entropy loss.
-The controlled experiments in our work, however, quantitatively address the problem from the view of representation learning, which are independent from any training paradigms or outlier detection methods.
+Our hypothesis and findings regarding representation learning for open-set recognition are most closely related to those of~\cite{dietterich2022familiarity} and~\cite{wang2024exploring}.
+While these works provide valuable theoretical and conceptual insights, our study investigates the role of feature diversity in OSR from a complementary representation-learning perspective.
+Specifically,~\cite{dietterich2022familiarity} proposes the familiarity hypothesis, which suggests that successful OSR methods operate by detecting the absence of features learned from the inlier classes.
+Meanwhile,~\cite{wang2024exploring} shows that, under the empirical risk minimization framework for classifiers trained with cross-entropy loss, reducing the conditional entropy of model predictions given the learned representations can lower open set risk.
+In contrast, our work focuses on the relationship between feature diversity and OSR performance through controlled empirical studies.
+Rather than relying on a particular training objective or outlier detection strategy, our analysis is conducted from the perspective of representation learning and is largely independent of specific classification paradigms or OSR methods.